 Most agencies are multidisciplinary and address a client’s overall branding.
 However, they usually have a few specializations.
 When preparing for an interview, look for patterns.
 Does the agency do more print or more digital work?
-Are they known for a particular discipline, such as brochure or poster design?
-Once you’ve determined their focus, include similar projects in your portfolio.
-(Read our tips on how to best present your portfolio.)
+Are they regarded as pioneers in any media or platforms, such as TikTok or social media marketing?
+Once you’ve determined their focus, upload similar projects to your portfolio to showcase in the interview.

-Make sure you know the size of the creative team when you’re preparing for an interview.
+Try to determine the size of the creative team when you’re preparing for an interview.
 Although the core responsibilities may be the same, a creative role at a 10-person agency may differ greatly from one at an agency with a staff of 100.
-A smaller agency will have fewer layers of management, which impacts reporting, approvals and growth potential.
-And each person will also "wear more hats.
+For example, a smaller firm will have fewer layers of management, and each employee may wear more hats.
 This kind of agency would suit you if you’re a self-starter who’s hungry to learn new skills, so you’d want to highlight those qualities at the interview.

 6. Who will be the interviewer?